tony-albanese/nonnas-kitchen/README.md

 + axios interceptors - Web token management would be a problem in any project requiring user state management.
 I have chosen to use the solution in the Moments project as it would be a standard way of solving this problem.
 + context objects for user state - Managing user state and passing it through the component tree would be a common problem in any React app requiring a logged in user.
 Code Institute's solution using custom context hooks for getting and updating the logged in user was used because it is simple and follows industry practice.

+## NavBar
+The NavBar component displays the standard items a user expects to see.
+What is rendered depends on the user's authentication status.
+If they are logged out, they are presented with links to sign in and sign up.
+If they are authenticated, links to add a post, a recipe, and their custom content are presented as well as a logout link.
+The NavBar is responsive.
+On medium size screens the menu collapses into a menu with a hamburger icon.

 # Agile Development
 An Agile approach was used to manage the completion of this project.
 Specifically, this meant breaking the project down into smaller tasks with a focus on minimum functionality first.
 Only when a minimally viable product is ready will extra features be added.
 In addition, GitHub projects and Issues were used a tool to keep track of the tasks.